qgis/QGIS-Documentation/docs/user_manual/working_with_raster/raster_properties.rst

 Singleband gray
 ...............

-This renderer allows you to render a single band layer with a :guilabel:`Color gradient`: 'Black to white' or 'White to black'.
+This renderer allows you to render a layer using only one band with a :guilabel:`Color gradient`: 'Black to white' or 'White to black'.
 You can change the range of values to color (:guilabel:`Min` and :guilabel:`Max`) in the